go101/immutable-value-proposal/README.md

 ### Go 1 incompatible cases

-For now, we can use `fixed` and `fixed.fixed` to declare values, this proposal is not Go 1 compatible.
+The new keyword `fixed` is one cause why this proposal is not Go 1 compatible.

-Another migh-be-ambiguity case:
-assume a source file imports a package as `T` and if there is a type named `fixed` in the imported package, although a smart compiler will not mistake the `fixed` in `T.fixed` as a keyword, the `T.fixed` really hurts code readibilty.
+Assume a source file imports a package as `T` and if there is a type named `fixed` in the imported package, although a smart compiler will not mistake the `fixed` in `T.fixed` as a keyword, the `T.fixed` really hurts code readibilty.

 Using the old `const` keyword instead of the new `fixed` keyword can avoid these problems, however it would make people be confused with the current constant things.
 (Maybe, it is an acceptable solution.)